 Plus, you’ll be left with your new favorite fluffy homemade pancake recipe, that comes together in less than 30 minutes and uses one simple secret ingredient to add notes of caramel and to give you the perfect golden-brown exterior (hint: it’s in the name!)

-- Milk & white distilled vinegar.
 Adding the vinegar to the milk will turn it to a thick buttermilk and makes for the fluffiest pancakes.
+You can use any percentage of dairy milk or any unsweetened, unflavored non-dairy milk.

 Pancakes with Brown Sugar Tips and Tricks